benoitc/couchbeam/doc/couchbeam_util.md

 `propmerge(F, L1, L2) -> any()`

-merge 2 proplists.
-All the Key - Value pairs from both proplists are included in the new proplists.
+Merge two property lists (lists of {Key,Value}).
+All the Key - Value pairs from both lists are included in the new list.
 If a key occurs in both dictionaries then Fun is called with the key and both values to return a new value.
 This a wreapper around dict:merge